 Bonds are typically considered a more conservative investment that can help diversify your portfolio and attempt to ride out stock market volatility.

 Some investors use bonds when attempting to diversify and balance their portfolios.
-But what are bonds, how do bonds work, and what role can they play in your portfolio?
+But what are bonds, how do they work, and what role can they play in your portfolio?

-Bonds, a type of fixed-income securities, may play a role in the balancing of an investment portfolio.
-They can also deliver a reliable stream of income, particularly in retirement.
+Bonds, a fixed income investment, may play a role in balancing an investment portfolio.
+They can also deliver a stream of income, particularly in retirement.

 Bonds tend to be viewed as a more stable and predictable form of investing compared to the stock market.
 Bonds may help you ride out the volatility that the stock market tends to offer, no matter which direction it might be headed.